thegetty/scores/content/05/commentary.md

 [^12]: Natilee Harren, *Fluxus Forms: Scores, Multiples, and the Eternal Network* (Chicago: University of Chicago Press, 2020), 138.

 [^13]: As Kotz notes about the multiple, “It risks turning Minimalism into a toy, something that one would pick up and play with.”
-Liz Kotz, “Make an Object to Be Lost: Multiples and Minimalism,” in *The Small Utopia: Ars multiplicata* (Milan: Prada Foundation, 2012), 181–89.
+Liz Kotz, “Make an Object to Be Lost: Multiples and Minimalism,” in *The Small Utopia: Ars Multiplicata* (Milan: Prada Foundation, 2012), 181–89.

 [^14]: Flynt, “La Monte Young in New York,” 67–68.